Updated Feb 6 2022

-Like most people in the world, I haven’t been able to ride my bike much over the last 12 months due to various restrictions.
+Like most people in the world, I haven’t been able to ride my bike much over the last year or two due to various restrictions.

-So this morning, I headed out and was surprised at just how much my riding skills had diminished over the last year.
+Heading out this morning, I was surprised at just how much my riding skills had diminished over the last year or so.

 I used to be refined, polished, and confident.